Ramakm/ML-Telecomm-Churn-Prediction/README.md

 |VBC    	Volume based cost - when no specific scheme is not purchased and paid as per usage -->
 ![image](https://user-images.githubusercontent.com/8182816/232224112-f83f7593-8ff2-4487-8b36-e310ebe25313.png)

+# **Data Preparation:**

+1. **Derive new features-** This is one of the most important parts of data preparation since good features are often the differentiators between good and bad models.
+Use your business understanding to derive features you think could be important indicators of churn.

+2. **Filter high-value customers-** As mentioned above, you need to predict churn only for the high-value customers.
+Define high-value customers as follows: Those who have recharged with an amount more than or equal to X, where X is the 70th percentile of the average recharge amount in the first two months (the good phase).

+3. **Tag churners and remove attributes of the churn phase-** Now tag the churned customers (churn=1, else 0) based on the fourth month as follows: Those who have not made any calls (either incoming or outgoing) AND have not used mobile internet even once in the churn phase.
+The attributes you need to use to tag churners are:

+    * total_ic_mou_9

+    * total_og_mou_9

+    * vol_2g_mb_9

+    * vol_3g_mb_9<br>

+ After tagging churners, remove all the attributes corresponding to the churn phase (all attributes having ‘ _9’, etc. in their names).

 # **Requirements:**

 matplotlib==3.4.3<br>